 How do I prevent ICCID numbers from becoming truncated with zeros?

-When importing the billing statement CSV, applications like Microsoft Excel and Google Sheets will truncate the 18 to 22 character ICCID that contain leading 0 digits.
+XLSX files will not truncate long numbers.
+However, when importing transactions CSVs, applications like Microsoft Excel and Google Sheets will truncate the 18 to 22 digit ICCID into scientific notation.
 To prevent this from happening, format the ICCID column as ‘Text’ when importing the data into your spreadsheet tool.